fulldecent/swift6-module-template/Recipe.md

    curl 'https://raw.githubusercontent.com/fulldecent/swift6-module-template/main/xxPROJECTxNAMExx/Sources/xxPROJECTxNAMExx/xxPROJECTxNAMExx.swift' -o xxPROJECTxNAMExx.swift
    curl 'https://raw.githubusercontent.com/fulldecent/swift6-module-template/main/xxPROJECTxNAMExx/Sources/xxPROJECTxNAMExx/White%20King.swift' -o White\ King.swift
    ```

+2. Quit Xcode
+   :information_source: This is a workaround for a bug introduced in Xcode 16.4 (16F6) where opening a Swift package then also opening a project containing that package at the same time produces the error:

+   > Compiled module was created by a different version of the compiler '6.1.0.110.21'

+   :information_source: This is also a separate workaround for a separate bug introduced in Xcode 16.4 (16F6) which reproducibly crashes the program at this step if you attempt to build the Example project and then close that window.

 ### III.
 Create a Swift project for your Example application